Getting Started

 If the wizard doesn't work, you can run this command directly:

-claude mcp add contextforge -s user -e CONTEXTFORGE_API_KEY=your-api-key-here -- contextforge-mcp
+claude mcp add contextforge -s user -e CONTEXTFORGE_API_KEY=your-api-key-here -- npx -y contextforge-mcp

 Tip: Replace your-api-key-here with your API key.
 The -s user flag makes it available in all projects.